JAYASREE24032006/Exno.6-Prompt-Engg/README.md

 Such a system is scalable and can be adapted for broader use cases including multi-tool chatbots, creative content workflows, or research benchmarking.

-## Result:
+## RESULT :
-The corresponding Prompt is executed successfully

-# Result: The corresponding Prompt is executed successfully
+The corresponding Prompt is executed successfully.